The Sand Lake Recreation Area is located along Oregon's North Coast, 15 miles southwest of Tillamook between Cape Lookout and Cape Kiwanda.

 Hiking, paddling, wildlife viewing, camping, picnicking, sand play and beach access - the Oregon Dunes National Recreation Area has it all.

-Though small, they offer a unique opportunity to experience the quiet and solitude of old growth Coastal forests.
+Big gifts in small packages, they offer a unique opportunity to experience the quiet and solitude of old growth Coastal forests.